Charles E W Bean, Diaries, AWM38 3DRL 606/47/1 - June 1916 - Part 5

 probably have staff jobs like

-ours- xxx I supported tt this
+ours - xxx I suggested tt this

 wd enable one man to be

-with each army.
+with each Army.
 He agreed

 - & admitted (wh he had not.